caligian/doom-evim/README.md

 8. Easy snippet creation.
 9. Nice basic REPL.

-## Installation & other stuff
+## Installation

-### Downloading the release
+### Getting the configuration
-Please avoid cloning the repo and use the releases instead.
-Unzip the file downloaded and copy it as ~/.config/nvim and follow the steps given below.
+You can either clone the repo and use `ruby doom.rb set-version` to select a version of doom.
+If you don't do that, you will be using the latest commits which may or may not be stable.
+Alternatively, you can download a release and extract it as `~/.config/nvim`.

 ### Basic requirements
 1. [neovim >= 0.5](https://github.com/neovim/neovim/wiki/Installing-Neovim).
 Please use any gui client for a better experience.